-One of my (many) resolutions for 2014 is to take more short breaks and weekend escapes around Europe.
+One of my (many) resolutions is to take more short breaks and weekend escapes around Europe.
 I know I’m not alone in the fact that there are so many amazing places right on my doorstep that I’ve never travelled to.

 When a country is easy to travel to you always think that you’ll get round to seeing it one day.
 But ‘one day’ inevitably means that that you put it off each year and never end up going.